anthonyfeldmann/prusa_mk4s_module/README.md

 ## Printer Errors
 Due to the nature of the code, it is common for a filament stuck error or "FINDA Didn't Trigger" to display on the printer, here is how to fix it.
-0. The printer may give an option to "unload filament".
+*The printer may give an option to "unload filament".
 Allow the printer to try to fix the issue this mechanically before manually trying anything.
-   0a.
-Good rule of thumb is to wait until the printer displays "HELP" and a QR code + error message
+Good rule of thumb is to wait until the printer displays "HELP" and a QR code + error message*
 1. Unscrew the tube connecting the MMU unit to the nozzle
 2. Retract the filament manually until it is no longer in the Nozzle and MMU Units
 3. Cut the end of the filament at a 45 degree angle